OpenBankProject/API-Manager/README.md

 ## Management

 The app should tell you if your logged in user does not have the proper role to execute the management functionality you need.
-Please use a super_admin_user at API Explorer's `/#2_0_0-addEntitlement` to rectify that.
-If your user even cannot do that, set the property `super_admin_user_ids` in the API configuration accordingly.
+Please use a Super Admin user to login and set roles at `/users` to rectify that.
+To become Super Admin, set the property `super_admin_user_ids` in the API properties file accordingly.

 ## Final words